Wildlander-mod/Support/Docs/FAQ.md

 ## My PC can't handle the ENB - Can I reduce the Settings?

 If you prefer to keep Dylan's lighting preferences - then open up ENBseries.ini in you Steam Skyrim folder and change the effects section to match the following

 ![image of Low ENB Settings](https://media.discordapp.net/attachments/348579495537803274/763697916992552970/unknown.png)

-If on the other hand you want absolute best performance, but retaining the ENB weather & lighting effects you can switch your ENBseries.ini in your Steam Skyrim folder with this one [enbseries.ini](https://cdn.discordapp.com/attachments/785284178282676234/785284699240792084/enbseries.ini)
+If on the other hand you want absolute best performance, but retaining the ENB weather & lighting effects you can switch your ENBseries.ini in your Steam Skyrim folder with this one [enbseries ini](https://cdn.discordapp.com/attachments/785284178282676234/785284699240792084/enbseries.ini)

 ---